Blotch3D/Blotch3D/README.md

 Quick start
 -----------

-Get the installer for the latest release MonoGame from
+Get the installer for the latest release of MonoGame from
 <http://www.monogame.net/downloads/> and run it.
 (Do NOT get the NuGet
 package.)